1. THESE TERMS

 “Digital Island” means Digital Island Limited, Level 3, 8 Nugent Street, Grafton, Auckland.

-“Equipment” means any equipment supplied by Digital Island or a third party to the customer for the provision of Services from time to time.
+“Equipment” means any equipment supplied by Digital Island or a third party to the customer under this agreement from time to time.

 “Final Proposal” means the document signed by the customer that sets out the services to be provided by Digital Island, the length of the contract and the cost of the services.